How-To Creole

 1. You will learn how to conjugate bay in an upcoming lesson.

-2. The tense marker t ap is actually shorter or contracted version of the words te ap.
+2. The tense marker t ap is actually a shorter or contracted version of the words te ap.
 However, native Creole speakers rarely say it this way.
-The tense marker t ap is also pronounced as "tap" in "tapping"
+The tense marker t ap is also pronounced as "tap" like "tapping"

 3. Creole does not use a tense marker for the present tense.
 To show that a verb is referring to the present, don't put a tense marker before it and keep it as it is.